yehumz/pcGR/README.md

 This code was created by me and utilizes PESummary.

 Yehu I. Maimon

 Ofek Birnholtz

 [Provide Citation Information Here]

 ## Description
-This code generates our results in this paper.
+This code generates our results and figures in our paper.

 ## License
 MIT License